-Fuligni is an estate winery in Montalcino in Tuscany, Italy, founded in 1923.
+Fuligni is an estate winery in Montalcino in Tuscany, Italy, founded in 1923 by the Fuligni family, of ancient Venetian and English origin.
+In Montalcino they acquired the palace (main building) and grounds which they still manage today.
+The Fuligni Estate spreads over approximately one hundred fully-cultivated hectares of land in an almost continual strip on the eastern side of Montalcino where, historically, the most authentic production of Brunello emerged.
 Its main wines are Sant’Antimo Rosso DOC, Rosso di Montalcino DOC and Brunello di Montalcino DOCG.
 It produces about 50,000 bottles.

 Owner: Roberto Fuligni and family (Eredi Fuligni too).